ExperiBass/scriptable-no-background/readme.md

 # no-background.js (ios 18+)

-if youre on ios 17 the original works fine this fork drops pre-18 support to make it easier to update
+if youre on ios 17 the original works fine

+this fork drops pre-18 support to make it easier to update

+only 2556px tall screens supported rn, prs welcome for other screen sizings

+for reference, left and right are counted from the left edge, and top, middle, and bottom are counted from the top edge

 original readme below